 Travel Delay

 During the travel delay, also known as the rotation delay, the tungsten stays in place while the weld puddle is established.
-This will help establish an arc and achieve the desired penetration.
+This helps establish a stable arc and achieve proper penetration.

 For thick-walled pipe or tube, you may have a longer travel delay due to the thickness of the base material.
 After you establish a puddle you will add wire before the electrode travels.